Using TensorBoard in Instances

 Example

-TensorBoard's Time Series Dashboard allows you to visualise these metrics using a simple API with very little effort.
+TensorBoard's Time Series Dashboard allows you to visualize these metrics using a simple API with very little effort.
 This tutorial presents very basic example to User you learn how to use these APIs with TensorBoard when developing your Keras model.

 Setup